louisaxel-ambroise/epcis-archived/README.md

 The default username/password for the dashboard is `Admin`/`p@ssw0rd`.

-\* Note that the base URL or port number may change due to your IIS configuration.
+\* Note that the base URL or port number might change due to your IIS configuration.

 ----------